PedroMLF/spoiler_free_baseball/README.md

 ### Motivation

 [https://www.mlb.com/](https://www.mlb.com/) has highlight videos available for each of their games, as you can see [here](https://www.mlb.com/gameday/yankees-vs-nationals/2020/07/23/630851#game_state=final,lock_state=final,game_tab=videos,game=630851).
-The issue is that, to get there, you get the score spoiled for you..
+The issue is that, to get there, you get the score spoiled for you...
 Due to the different time zones all over the world not everyone gets the chance of watching the games live, and the condensed games are a good way of having the thrill of following a live game, in a short and always available format.
 Thus, I've created this very simple tool that allows the user to get the links to those videos and follow the recaps of the games, without having to know the scores of the games beforehand.

 ---